 - State of the Conference from Willis Bing Davis.

 - Remembering Louisiana’s hometown woman and NCA’s founder, Dr. Margaret Taylor Gross Burroughs.
 Also Dr. Eddie Jack Jordan will be honored as one of the founding members of the NAC and founder of the Southern University at New Orleans' Art Department.

 - NCA history and remembering NCA ancestors.

 - You can network with artists, art educators, gallery owners, museum administrators, and art advocates from around the United States.

 - Attendees can sightsee in New Orleans--the “Most Africanized City” in the U.S.

 New Orleans is an art-rich city and a combination of eight museums and galleries will display artwork for National Conference of Artists members.
-The student, general, and masters’ exhibitions will be shown at Ashé Cultural Arts Center, The McKenna Museums, Stella Jones Gallery, The Building Gallery, Southern University at New Orleans, and Xavier University.
+The student, general, and masters’ exhibitions will be shown at Ashé Cultural Arts Center, The McKenna Museums, Stella Jones Gallery, and Xavier University.

 Student Registration $50

 Go to the Website https://www.nonca.org/store/c1/Featured_Products.html or click on Featured Product to pay registration fees.